 With low population density and larger land area than most countries, most of the urban areas in Australia are scattered between mountains, oceans, coasts, wildlife reserves, rivers, and pretty landscapes.

-Choose Sydney for high energetic vibrant culture.
+Choose Sydney for a high energetic vibrant culture.
 The city is famous for its Opera House, world-famous zoos, aquariums and a metropolitan style of lifestyle.
 It is also blessed with sunny weather and clear skies and it is never too chilly.
+Read more about 7 romantic things to do in Sydney on a budget.

 Melbourne has a European flair and is famous among coffee lovers and selected as one of the most livable cities of the world many times.